 Elizabeth Roberts explores why more dog owners are taking their pet's diets back to nature.

-Many dog owners freeze the meat and then allow it to defrost before giving it to their dogs, but this is not just for convenience, freezing Raw meat actually kills the Neosporun Caninum form of bacteria which can be harmful to dogs, and so when it has thawed, the meat is nothing but goodness for them.
+Many dog owners freeze the meat and then allow it to defrost before giving it to their dogs, but this is not just for convenience, freezing Raw meat actually kills the Neosporun Caninum form of bacteria which can be harmful to dogs and so when it has thawed, the meat is nothing but good for them.